 Choquequirao trek is another good alternative to Inca Trail, this beautiful and archaeological site also called Cradle gold is considered as the archaeological site where the last Inca rulers were harboured.

-The Choquequirao trek is a spectacular hike where we dive into the narrow Apurímac canyon and then ascend on the other side of the mountain to the fascinating archaeological site of Choquequirao.
+The Choquequirao trek is a spectacular hike where we dive into the narrow Apurímac canyon and then ascend on the other side of the mountain to the fascinating Choquequirao ruins.
 Along the way, you will appreciate amazing views all the way.
-The archaeological remains of Choquequirao are located in a mountain on the right bank over the Apurímac river canyon.
+The Choquequirao ruins are located in a mountain on the right bank over the Apurímac river canyon.
 It is not as extensive as Machupicchu because part of this site is found in excavation and archaeological restoration but probably more fascinating and the region is much more remote.
 It is certainly a unique walk in the Andes.

 Day 01: Cusco - Cachora - Coca Masana - Playa Rosalina